TDLR 1 to 3, 6, and 8: History

 The two batches of Hunslet 's were almost identical, certainly to the eye.
-The main difference was in the number of boiler tubes, increasing the heating surface in the later batch giving a slightly higher tractive effort (by around 1,000 lbf).
+The main difference was in the number of boiler tubes, increasing the heating surface in the later batch gave a slightly higher tractive effort (by around 1,000 lbf).

 All T&D locomotives carried their numbers on cast plates attached to the side tanks.

 Locomotive No. 1 was involved in the Camp accident in 1893 when the train “ran away” down the 1 in 29 (3.4%) gradient towards a sharp curve leading onto a bridge over the river.
 It was said that it hit the curve doing 40 mph and went into the river, the locomotive losing a sandbox which was on the top of the boiler behind the chimney.

-Locomotive No. 6 was a star of the GSR accident reports, not only featuring more times than all the other T&D locomotives put together but its adventures being featured in a story by the Rev. W. Awdry.
+Locomotive No. 6 featured more than once in GSR accident reports.
 The locomotive wasted no time in featuring on report as its first GSR accident was on the new company's first day of operation when it hit a car, and there cannot have been many about in January 1925.
-In later years it was involved in the running down of a travelling circus and then problems with the Cork and Muskerry Light Railway steam roller, the incident being the one in which Sir Handel played the part in the Rev. Awdry story "The Gallant Old Engine".
+In later years it was involved in the running down of a travelling circus.
 The worst of these accidents, however, occurred when the locomotive came off the rails on the approach to Lispole viaduct, finishing halfway down the embankment.
+A different No. 6, from the Cork and Muskerry Light Railway, was transferred to the T&D after the former line's closure, and may have been the engine involved in a famous incident with a steam roller, which formed the basis of a similar incident where Sir Handel played the part in the Rev. W. Awdry. story "Gallant Old Engine".

-Locomotive No.6 was used on the dismantling trains following the closure of the Cavan and Leitrim Railway before itself being scrapped.
+Locomotives No.3 and No.6 were transferred to the Cavan and Leitrim railway to supplement their motive power.
+No.6 was used on the dismantling trains following the closure of the Cavan and Leitrim Railway before itself being scrapped.